 If you’ve been to the pharmacy lately, you may have found yourself wondering how much pharmacists make.
 Being a pharmacist, at least at the retail level, involves a lot of standing, long shifts and dealing with customers, which might not be for everyone.
-On the plus side, salaries in the field are high.
-Let’s take a look at the average salary of a pharmacist and where pharmacists earn the most.
+On the plus side, salaries in the field are on the high side, with an average annual salary of $123,670.

 The Average Salary of a Pharmacist: The Basics

-The Bureau of Labor Statistics (BLS) reports that the average salary of a pharmacist was $121,500 per year, $58.41 per hour in 2015.
-The highest-paid 10% of pharmacists earn a mean annual wage of $154,040.
-The lowest-paid 10% of pharmacists make an average of $86,790.
+The Bureau of Labor Statistics (BLS) reports that the mean annual salary of a pharmacist in May 2018 was $123,670 per year, $58.41 per hour in 2015.
+The highest-paid 10% of pharmacists earn a mean annual wage of $161,250.
+The lowest-paid 10% of pharmacists make an average of $87,790.
 So, no matter where you end up on the pharmacist income scale your annual wage is likely to be much higher than the annual income of the average American.

-Before you get too excited about the high pay that pharmacists earn, it’s worth noting the the field is not growing at a very high rate.
 The BLS also provides a job outlook for the professions it studies.
-The job outlook shows the percent by which a field will grow (or shrink) between 2014 and 2024.
-The job outlook for pharmacists is just 3%, which is lower than the 7% average across all fields.
-Between 2014 and 2024, the BLS projects the field will add only 9,100 jobs.
+The job outlook shows the percent by which a field will grow (or shrink) between 2016 and 2026.
+The job outlook for pharmacists is 6%, which is just shy of the 7% average across all fields.
+Between 2016 and 2026, the BLS projects the field will add 17,400 jobs.

 Where Pharmacists Make the Most